-- All freshman students, and some transfer students, designated as engineering majors (including undecided engineering), are assigned an engineering faculty advisor in their major at University College in Roosevelt Hall.
+- All freshman students, and some transfer students, designated as engineering majors (including undecided engineering), are assigned an engineering advisor at University College in Roosevelt Hall.
 Advising appointments with your UC advisor are made through e-Campus.
-You are required to meet with your advisor at least once every semester until you are admitted to the College of Engineering.

 - Current directory of UC engineering advisors.

 Note: You are required to meet with your advisor at least once every semester until you are admitted to the College of Engineering. or you will not be able to register for the next semester’s classes.

 - Once you have met the requirements for admission to the College of Engineering, you are then admitted to the college and assigned a permanent advisor in your major who advises you through graduation.
 You are notified of this action in writing by the COE associate dean.

 - Current directory of COE advisors

 Note: Once admitted to the COE, you no longer go to Roosevelt Hall for advising – all advising appointments are scheduled directly with your permanent advisor, and advising appointments are typically held in your advisor’s office.

 All engineering students have an Advisor Hold for registration placed on their e-Campus accounts every semester through graduation by the COE associate dean.
 In addition, all engineering students are required to meet with their engineering advisor every semester prior to registration to review their current status, and discuss courses for the next semester.
 Please note that your engineering advisor is the only individual who lifts your Advisor Hold and only after an advising appointment.